Jamie-Higgins/BankCore/README.md

 ##
 ###Using the Application

-Swagger docs and endpoints can be found at the following link - you will need to authenticate yourself with a bearer token so I used postman for this. http://localhost:8080/swagger-ui.html
+Swagger docs and endpoints can be found at the following link - you will need to authenticate with a JWT Bearer token  I used postman for this. http://localhost:8080/swagger-ui.html

 To Register see the following endpoint which will return an account number: